 The only comments I received were gratitude from our employees for finally being able to communicate and collaborate smoothly.

 What's it like to Go Google?
 Guest blogger Mike Matthes, City Manager of Columbia Missouri shares his views on how the city made a massive migration to G Suite a success.

 I grew up in Chillicothe, Missouri.
 Until last year, I worked for the City of Des Moines in Iowa for 15 years.
 When I got the opportunity to move back to my home state and became the City Manager of Columbia, I jumped at the chance.
 Columbia is a boomtown, offering an outstanding quality of life that emphasizes the value of public services for the citizens.
 I find great joy in serving the public, partnering with our city employees, and supporting them as they work with the community.

 After I moved to Columbia, I realized the city was challenged by an antiquated email system that couldn’t keep up with the latest technology trends and our employees’ needs.
 When my iPad acted as nothing more than a paperweight, I knew we needed a change.

 Columbia is fortunate to have an open-minded City Council and IT Department, so we started looking for a new email solution last fall.
 When I worked for Des Moines, I became familiar with the G Suite solution.
 We chose the Google email and communication platform for 2,000 Des Moines employees because it could help the city save budget while enabling our employees to be more productive.
 When I looked at G Suite again, I was struck by the tremendous product enhancements made in just a year since I last reviewed its offering.

 We quickly decided to move all 1,188 Columbia employees to G Suite after evaluating available email and communication solutions.
-With the help of our Google Premier Partner, Onix, we flawlessly transitioned all city employees to G Suite in April 2012.
+With the help of our Google Premier Partner, Onix, we flawlessly transitioned all city employees to G Suite.